SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 Mathew Peranick, the partner in 420interactive, has the experience of taking old sites with age and authority and flipping them to expand the on-page content and optimize website structure.
 He asserts that one can outrank a high domain authority website for a topic if their website is extremely focused on a specific topic.

-"That's because expertise/trust is a very relevant ranking factor, and that can be signaled to search engines by domain authority, as well as focus.
+He says, "That's because expertise/trust is a very relevant ranking factor, and that can be signaled to search engines by domain authority, as well as focus.
 As an example, if Forbes wrote an article about the best coffee grind, they can rank well.
 But if a small coffee blog with 50+ posts all specifically about coffee wrote a post too, it could handily outrank Forbes."

 Though domain authority gives a good starting point for understanding how a website is doing, a lot of information Google gives is indistinct and open to interpretation, so one cannot rely on DA alone.